Key Takeaways

 • Can you absorb a higher deductible in exchange for lower premiums?

-To understand how much general liability coverage you need, weigh your exposure against your budget.
-A mobile dog groomer in Las Cruces may only need standard $1 million/$2 million limits, while a general contractor bidding jobs in Albuquerque may require more coverage to meet contract terms.
-Monthly billing helps seasonal businesses like ski rental shops in Red River manage cash flow, while a higher deductible lowers premiums if you can cover out-of-pocket costs when a claim hits.
+To know how much general liability coverage you need, weigh exposure against budget.
+A mobile dog groomer in Las Cruces may only need standard $1 million per occurrence/$2 million aggregate limits, while a general contractor bidding jobs in Albuquerque may need higher limits to satisfy contract terms.
+Seasonal businesses like ski rental shops in Red River often benefit from monthly billing to manage cash flow; a higher deductible lowers premiums if out-of-pocket costs on a claim are manageable.

 2. 2